OpenTranslationBible/open-bible/en-GB/18.Job/md/job-22.md

 ## Job 22:13

-> Yet you say, ‘What does God know?
+> Yet you question, ‘What does God know?
-> Can He judge through the thick darkness?
+> Can He judge through the dense darkness?

 ## Job 22:14